scott45/vof-deployment-scripts/docs/logging.md

 ## Setting Up Logging for VOF using Google Stackdriver and Google-fluentd

 - Create a [service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) with keys that have logging roles included.
 Make sure to explicitly tell the instance which service account to use as explained [here](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances), else it will use the default service account.
-But If you do not wish to create a new service account(bad practice), add the logging and monitoring permission onto the default service account.
+But If you do not wish to create a new service account(bad practice), add the logging permission onto the default service account.

 - Install the Stackdriver gem in the VM instance of the application.
 Details on this are available on `https://cloud.google.com/error-reporting/docs/setup/ruby`.
 For this application, the Stackdriver Gem installation is included in the `setup.sh` file which includes all gems that are required to run VOF.
 Additionally add the logging agent as explained [here](https://cloud.google.com/monitoring/agent/install-agent) to the same file, as this will install them.